-Irish fair skin has traditionally been thought to have been caused by the colder climate that comes from being part of northern Europe and from being perched perilously on the edge of the Atlantic.
+Traditionally, people have thought that Irish fair skin was caused by the colder climate that comes from being part of northern Europe – as well as being perched perilously on the edge of the Atlantic.

-Now scientists believe there may be a more dramatic explanation – that our pale complexion is inherited from just one man who lived 10,000 years ago.
+However, some scientists are now saying there could be a more dramatic explanation – that our pale complexion is inherited from just one man who lived 10,000 years ago.

 What makes the theory more surprising is that this man came from the much warmer climate of the Middle East, where darker skin was more the norm.

 The theory has been put forward by scientists at Pennsylvania University who have been studying different skin pigmentations, and the genes that cause them.

 Professor Keith Cheng and his team have identified SLC24A5 as the gene responsible for skin pigmentation.
 Within that gene they have also spotted a specific mutation, which only occurs in people in people with lighter coloured skin.

 The mutation, named A111T, is found in lighter skinned people all across Europe and America, and also in parts of Asia and North and Eastern Africa.

 And it is in the Middle East where it gets interesting.
 Studies were carried out on individuals from Southern India, and the North and East of Africa that had the A111T gene mutation.